SkooveLearn PianoDownload on the App Store

 What is pitch in music?

-A specific frequency can have a very rapid oscillation or a slower oscillation.
+A frequency can have a slow or fast oscillation.
 A faster oscillation produces a higher pitch while a slower oscillation produces a lower pitch.
-Frequencies are measured in hertz (oscillations per second) and anytime two sound waves share the same frequency, they share the same pitch.
+Frequencies are measured in hertz (oscillations per second).
+When two sound waves share the same frequency, they share the same pitch.

 How to describe pitch in music?

-Frequency is the unit of measure of a sound wave, which corresponds to a particular pitch.
-But, how are the physics concepts of frequencies and oscillations connected to the concept of musical pitch?
+Hertz (Hz) is the unit of measure for frequency.
+How are the physics concepts of frequencies connected to the concept of musical pitch?

-Pitch in music can be classified in a few different ways:
+Pitch in music can be classified in a few different ways in this article we will look at:

-Then, there are a handful of other pitch references such as:
+Then, there are a handful of other pitch terms such as:

 • Concert pitch and sounding pitch